panu-kangas/push_swap/README.md

 For example:

 A stack of 100 numbers is quite easy to break down into segments of 12 numbers.
-So after this operation, 12 biggest numbers of the original stack are right next to each other, then after that the next 12 biggest numbers in a segment etc.
+So after this operation, 12 biggest numbers of the original stack are right next to each other (in a segment), then after that the next 12 biggest numbers in a separate segment etc.

 <br/>